VMois/notes/README.md

-# Personal notes
+# Collection of notes and learning resources

-This repo is my collection of notes and learning resources about different IT fields.
-This collection is only for educational purpose.
+This repo is a collection of notes and learning resources.

 ## Table of Contents